pierreblavy2/cpp-tdb/README.md

 }
 ```

-- Functors examples are in src/lib/tdb/functors/examples/
+- Functors examples are in [src/lib/tdb/functors/examples/](lib/tdb/functors/examples)
-- All functors summary is in src/lib/tdb/functors/all.hpp
+- All functors summary are in [src/lib/tdb/functors/all.hpp](lib/tdb/functors/all.hpp)

 Functor_name (1)|prototype (2)|Extra_t...